finance calculator

 Annual income

-Your best estimate of total taxable income for the year (or a close proxy), including wages, self-employment income, and other taxable sources.
+Your best estimate of total taxable income for the year (or a close proxy), including wages, self‑employment income, interest, dividends, and other taxable sources.
+The closer this is to your true taxable income, the more informative the estimate.

 Effective tax rate